Notion Linked Databases: A Complete Guide

 Now get out of the template view, go back to your templates list (down arrow next to “New” blue button) & select your newly created template to be used by default.

 The setup is finished.
 So now, each time you’ll create a new project, it will automatically add a linked view of your Tasks inside the project card, and this linked view will only show the tasks related to the current project.
-I use this feature all the time, especially on client projects that involve project & ops management.

 Conclusion